Use these resources to explore the world of mindfulness in detail.

-An app was developed by Regina Gerlach, main Mindfulness facilitator and teacher at Curtin’s Counselling and Disability Services, and one which works in sync with the mindfulness courses run at the Service.
+An app was developed by Regina Gerlach, main Mindfulness facilitator and teacher at Curtin’s Counselling Services, and one which works in sync with the mindfulness courses run at the Service.
 You can download the Apple app or the Andoid app, or access the Web app.

 - Headspace Meditation